jacek-marchwicki/example-rx-and-kotlin-and-either/articles/timetravel.md

 The second problem is that when running the test on different devices the test execution may fail.
 The failure can be caused because a device can be set to different locales or different timezone.
-In our example `13:00` should be displayed as `1:00 PM` in US but as `13:00` in Germany.
+In our example, `13:00` should be displayed as `1:00 PM` in US but as `13:00` in Germany.
 Moreover, `13:00` in UTC isn't the same as `13:00` in `PDT` or `GMT`.
-Of course, we can ensure the device is correctly set before executing tests, but this taidious and can lead to false negatives.
+Of course, we can ensure the device is correctly set before executing tests, but this tedious and can lead to false negatives.
 But what if we want to test booth behaviors at the same test execution?

-Wouldn't be nice to use rule to define locales?
+Wouldn't be nice to use a rule to define locales?

 ### Idea